 - Promotional literature and advertising – the costs for brochures, flyers, software, website, and overseas advertising, including Google, Facebook, and other sponsorships

 - Patents and trademarks – the costs associated with securing patents and trademarks in overseas markets

 The previous EMDG scheme had upper spending limits for a number of different expense categories; however, Austrade has stated that there will now only be an upper spending limit for travel costs (e.g., accommodation, flights, and daily allowances), and this limit will be set out in your grant agreement.

 You apply for a grant before you spend money on promotional activities.

 - Once all applications have been assessed, Austrade offers a grant agreement to each eligible applicant.

-- You enter into a grant agreement with Austrade.
-You then undertake your promotional activities as agreed in the grant agreement.
+- You enter into a grant agreement with Austrade and then undertake your promotional activities as per this agreement.

-- You request milestone payments in accordance with your grant agreement.
+- You submit proof of expenditure and request milestone payments in accordance with your grant agreement.

 - Your grant agreement will set out when your milestone payments should be made and what you need to do in order to receive these payments.

 Questions Worth Noting